-- EarthLinked® compressor units may be located inside or outside.
+- EarthLinked[®] compressor units may be located inside or outside.
 If outside, place compressor unit on a standard HVAC outdoor unit pad.
 If inside, place it on a level, hard surface.
 If the compressor unit is to be fastened down, see Figure 3 for bracket installation. - Avoid placing the compressor unit in or near sound sensitive areas of the residence. - Attic installations must include an auxiliary condensate pan with drain, and suspension from rafters with suspension isolators. - Clearance around the unit for service is illustrated in Figure 4.
-However, local codes and applicable regulations take precedence. - If the compressor unit is located inside, allow 40 cubic feet of unrestricted space per ton of nominal system capacity, around the compressor unit, consistent with the acceptable refrigerant concentration limit (RCL) per ASHRAE Standards 15-2010 and 34-2010.
+However, local codes and applicable regulations take precedence. - If the compressor unit or other refrigerant-containing system components are located indoors, they shall be in a location which (1) is an unoccupied space, or (2) is served by the circulating air system, or (3) provides 280 cu. ft. of open space per nominal ton of rated system capacity.
+The 2012 International Mechanical Code defines residential occupancy as including permanent provisions for living, sleeping, eating, cooking, and sanitation.
+Consult local code authorities to define unoccupied space for the specific installation.